Project-OSRM/osrm-backend/docs/releasing.md

 1. Check out the appropriate release branch `x.y`
 2. Make sure `CHANGELOG.md` is up to date.
 3. Make sure the `package.json` on branch `x.y` has been committed.
-4. Make sure all tests are passing (e.g. Travis CI gives you a :green_apple:)
+4. Make sure all tests are passing (e.g. Github Actions CI gives you a :heavy_check_mark:)
 5. Use an annotated tag to mark the release: `git tag vx.y.z -a` Body of the tag description should be the changelog entries.
 Commit should be one in which the `package.json` version matches the version you want to release.
 6. Use `npm run docs` to generate the API documentation.
 Copy `build/docs/*` to `https://github.com/Project-OSRM/project-osrm.github.com` in the `docs/vN.N.N/api` directory
 7. Push tags and commits: `git push; git push --tags`
 8. On https://github.com/Project-OSRM/osrm-backend/releases press `Draft a new release`, write the release tag `vx.y.z` in the `Tag version` field, write the changelog entries in the `Describe this release` field and press `Publish release`.
-Note that Travis deployments will create a release when publishing node binaries, so the release may already exist.
+Note that Github Actions CI deployments will create a release when publishing node binaries, so the release may already exist.
 In which case the description should be updated with the changelog entries.
 9. If not a release-candidate: Write a mailing-list post to osrm-talk@openstreetmap.org to announce the release
-10. Wait until the travis build has been completed and check if the node binaries were published by doing:
+10. Wait until the Github Actions build has been completed and check if the node binaries were published by doing:
     `rm -rf node_modules && npm install` locally.
 11. For final releases run `npm publish` or `npm publish --tag next` for release candidates.
-12. Bump version in `package.json` to `{MAJOR}.{MINOR+1}.0-latest.1` on the `master` branch after the release.
+12. Bump version in `package.json` to `{MAJOR}.{MINOR+1}.0-unreleased` on the `master` branch after the release.